phoeagon/GReaderDump/README/ReaderDump.md

        See the License for the specific language governing permissions and limitations under the License.

+       This package contains a script distributed under GPL. dropbox_uploader is invoked by commandline in this package. dropbox_uploader is an open source project by Andrea Fabrizi <andrea.fabrizi@gmail.com>.
+       The script has been adapted and is released under GPL.
+We believe such should be interpreted as an ["aggregate"]       (http://www.gnu.org/licenses/gpl-faq.html#MereAggregation) and therefore the project itself,
+       which could run independently without this uploader, could be distributed under Apache.

 ## 安裝
 ###環境要求
 本工具在Ubuntu 12.04+curl 7.22.0+Python 2+下測試通過。